Rotahr/CS-30-Major-Project/proposal.md

 - properly integrated code between games
 - forced/encouraged fullscreen (as that's the only way the game's narrative would work)
 - A believable browser setting
-- Text on screen to secure users understanding of what's currently happening and what they must do in return
-- a sense of desperation
-  - can be done through text on screen, colors (red and black),
-### - At least 3 fully functioning puzzles/minigames (current ideas, * = 100% certainty)
+### - At least 3 fully functioning puzzles/minigames
-  - Grid assignment Reoccuring Neighbors *
+  - Grid assignment Reoccuring Neighbors
   - minigame against an ai
-    - pong, tic tac toe, guessing game, chase something with your mouse
+    - pong, tic tac toe, *guessing game*, chase something with your mouse
-  - basic word puzzle *
+  - basic word puzzle
-  - Bigger puzzle requiring information from all the other tabs to solve
 ### - Better Backend Developement
   - Optimized code
   - little to no reoccuring variables for improved readability